 3.14.2.
 Preparation of tyre

-Mount the tyre on a model rim assembly and inflate it to thepressure corresponding to the maximum load, or maximum dual load where there is both a single and dual load marked on the tyre.
-If the tyre is tubeless, a tube may be inserted to prevent loss of air during the test in the event of puncture.
+Mount the tyre on a model rim assembly and inflate it according to inflation pressure indicated on the Tyre (kPa) for maximum load as in 3.3.5

+At the discretion of the Contracting Party,the inflation pressure may be the one defined as in 2.56 and provided by Tyremanufacturer.pressure corresponding to the maximum load, or maximum dual load where there is both a single and dual load marked on the tyre.
+If the tyre is tubeless, a tube may be inserted to prevent loss of air during the test in the event of puncture

 Condition it at ambient room temperature for at least 3 hours and readjust the inflation pressure if necessary.

+3.14.2.1 The test tires shall be mounted on the measuring rim specified in China Association for Standardization (CAS) and filled with the maximum rated load corresponding air pressure marked on the sidewall of the tire.
+If the single and dual pressures are different, the dual pressure shall be used for testing..

+3.14.2.2 The laboratory temperature should be maintained at the range of 18℃ ~ 36℃.
+The test tire and rim assembly shall be placed for at least 3h at laboratory temperature.